We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Others will have to set tax rates in a more manual way.

-Either way, the tax settings in Shopify can be located in the Shopify dashboard by going to Settings > Taxes.
+Either way, the tax settings in Shopify can be located in the Shopify dashboard by going to Settings > Taxes and Duties.

 Once you’re in the tax settings section, you’ll get the option to create tax regions (rules for individual countries or areas) and specify how you want to charge tax (for example, you can specify that product prices should be inclusive or exclusive of tax; or whether tax should be applied to shipping rates etc.).

-As mentioned above, it’s best to get advice from a tax professional or accountant when setting these rules up; it’s also worth taking a good look at Shopify’s official documentation on tax rates.
+As mentioned above, it’s best to get advice from a tax professional or accountant when setting these rules up; it’s also worth taking a good look at Shopify’s official documentation on tax rates too.

 12. Choose a payment gateway for your store